-Over the past 12 months, inflationary pressures and tighter monetary policy have increasingly dominated the thoughts of market participants.
-Fears of an economic slowdown are now at the forefront of the minds of investors and, with signs that inflation has peaked in a number of developed markets, there's now even talk of when central banks might start cutting rates.
+Over the past 12 months, inflationary pressures and tighter monetary policy continued to dominate the thoughts of market participants.
+Fears of an economic slowdown remain at the forefront of the minds of investors but, even with inflation falling across developed markets, expectations are that interest rates will remain higher for longer and no sharp cutting of rates is anticipated imminently.